Cooneys/68-senior-capstone/Readme.md

+Goals for 3/27
+  Meet the remaining requirements in our requirements document for a beta release presentation on 3/28

 Tyler: Establish pricing data into the database, sharp ratio r^2 and alpha as well

 Avi: Balance sheet income statement and cash flow parsing and finishing the calculation and classes for freecash to equity, return on common equity, and bet server coverage.